MarsManManMan/Holey_Airmail/readme.md

 └── README.md

-▶️ Running Cornhole Pro
+Running Cornhole Pro
-From the project folder:
+In the project directory:
-Shellpython3 cornhole_pro.py``Meer regels weergeven
+Shellpython3 cornhole_pro.pyMeer regels weergeven
-You will be guided through:

-Player color selection
+The program guides you through:

+Selecting player bag colors
-Optional automatic color calibration
+Optional HSV calibration
-Drawing the board & hole ROIs
+Drawing the board rectangle and hole circle
 Starting the match

-The scoreboard appears in a separate window.
+A separate scoreboard window will remain visible.

-🌐 Optional Web Interface
+Web Interface (Optional)
 If enabled in the script:
 Pythonflask_enabled = TrueMeer regels weergeven
-Visit from any device on the network: http://<raspberry_pi_ip>:5000
+You can access the scoreboard from any device on the same network: http://<raspberry_pi_ip>:5000

 Example:
 http://192.168.0.52:5000

-This shows the live scoreboard and controls.

-📊 Logging System
+Logging
-Cornhole Pro automatically generates:
+The system automatically generates:

 cornhole_events.csv
 cornhole_events.json